-Implications for Creative: Part One
+Implications for Creative

 In previous posts, we’ve discussed how Marketing in the Age of Distraction® affects where and when you reach your audience.
 But it also has a tremendous impact on how you reach them.
 In fact, it influences every aspect of your creative approach.
 So I asked Slingshot Senior Creative Director Julie Bowman to cover a few of the philosophies we’ve developed to deal with the creative issues we face every day.

 Are you talkin’ to me?

 In a 2006 USA Today article, J. Walker Smith, CEO of the consumer research company Yankelovich & Partners, stated that the average person in the United States was bombarded with between 3,000 and 5,000 brand exposures each day1.
 In 2014, studies supported numbers ranging as high as 20,0002.